cmadusankahw/java-sockets-secret-chat/readme.md

 This application is developed using JAVA Networking (Sockets API)

-Chat application frontend - JAVA FX GUI
+Chat application frontend - JAVA swing GUI (has issues)

 Messages are end-to-end encrypted